Eventact Arrival: Cloud-Based Check-in and Badge Printing

 The printer app needs to be installed and connected to a printer.

-In the settings, you need to enter the EventID, Password, and a unique Printer ID in the Eventact Arrival Network.
+In the settings, enter the EventID, Password, and a unique Printer ID in the Eventact Arrival Network.

 In the Eventact back office, navigate to registration > Arrival, locate the arrival printer download link, and click it.